 [It’s important to note that what works for some here, may not work for others.
 We may be parking experts, but we aren’t lawyers, and this isn’t legal advice.
 So make sure to vet this with your legal team beforehand.]

 Well, if you ask us, there are two approaches.
-The first is a common approach is to handle everything yourself, like so:
+The first is to handle everything yourself, like so:

 Decide which spots you want to charge for, and how much you want to charge.
 Most buildings pick 1-3 different price points, like $50/month for surface parking, $100/month for the gated garage and $150/month for an EV spot in the garage.
 To get a feel for how much you should charge, you may want to do some “comp shopping” and compare your pricing to other buildings in the area.